-During the cooler part of year, most campus spaces are heated to 70 degrees during building occupied hours.
+During the cooler part of year, most campus spaces are heated to 69 degrees during building occupied hours.
 This temperature is comfortable for most occupants when they are dressed properly for the season.
 However, because spaces on campus vary greatly in age, construction and function, exceptions will occur.
-Building occupants who feel uncomfortable on a regular basis should call MSU IPF at (517) 353-1760.
+Building occupants who feel experience temperature discomfort on a regular basis should call MSU IPF at (517) 353-1760.

 Note: This information does not pertain to MSU Residential and Hospitality Services buildings, offices or departmental spaces.

 IPF encourages reduction of energy use through efficient building heating.
 During occupied hours, most MSU buildings are heated to 69 degrees and cooled to 75 degrees.
 Here are some tips to stay comfortable and use energy efficiently in campus offices:

 - Check the thermostat: Make sure there are no heat-producing appliances or equipment nearby to disrupt the temperature sensor.

 - Time for a change: Rearrange work areas to lessen exposure to cold areas and drafts.
 Keep books, boxes and furniture from blocking the registers.

 - Get out the sweaters: An extra layer will help with keeping warm.
 Scarves and shawls work, too.